Ceterai/Ceterai.github.io/MyEnternia/Wiki/BrawlOfLegendsPoster/README.md

 Are you brave enough to face the best Faradea Legends around?
 Come to this season's Brawl of Legends - Intrepid Stars!

-In this season, [alta](https://ceterai.github.io/MyEnternia/Wiki/Tags/Alta) mercs from all around can compete in a series of battles against each other to determine a new [Faradea Legend](https://ceterai.github.io/MyEnternia/Wiki/FaradeaLegend).
+In this season, [alta](https://ceterai.github.io/MyEnternia/Wiki/Alta) mercs from all around can compete in a series of battles against each other to determine a new [faradea legend](https://ceterai.github.io/MyEnternia/Wiki/Faradea#legends).

 Engage in regulated combat with other [altas](https://ceterai.github.io/MyEnternia/Wiki/Tags/Alta) and opponents of crowd's choice and prove that you are the true Legend!